maximk/spawnpool/README.md

 The application recorgizes the following command-line flags:

-dom0-host
-: the address of the Dom0 running libvirtd.
+* _-dom0-host_ the address of the Dom0 running libvirtd.
 Defaults to "192.168.0.1".

-addr-base
-: the beginning of the address pool to assign to instances.
+* _-addr-base_ the beginning of the address pool to assign to instances.
 Defaults to "192.168.0.100".

-num-addrs
-: the maximum number of concurrent instances to spawn (16).
+* _-num-addrs_ the maximum number of concurrent instances to spawn (16).

-num-conns
-: the number of libvirtd connections to use (1).
+* _-num-conns_ the number of libvirtd connections to use (1).

 Beware that libvirtd serialises all request.
 Thus have more than one connection open may not be worthwhile.